 Since MFW, courts and litigants have grappled with how early the controller must disable itself by insisting upon the MFW protections.
-The Delaware Supreme Court made clear that the controller cannot use those protections as a bargaining chip in the negotiations: from inception, the controlling stockholder must know that it cannot bypass the special committee's ability to say no and cannot "horse trade" by offering minority protections later in the process in exchange for concessions.10 its very first meeting after receiving the offer, that any deal would require both a special committee's approval and a majority-of-the-minority vote.
-Thus, the court was satisfied that the MFW conditions were in place ab initio, noting "[a]ll this went down before any negotiations took place, even before anything really started."12 The Delaware Supreme Court affirmed without opinion.13
+The Delaware Supreme Court made clear that the controller cannot use those protections as a bargaining chip in the negotiations: from inception, the controlling stockholder must know that it cannot bypass the special committee's ability to say no and cannot "horse trade" by offering minority protections later in the process in exchange for concessions.

 For example, in the first case to apply MFW at the pleadings stage, Swomley v.
-Schlecht, the Delaware Court of Chancery noted that the controller's initial proposal "hedged" on whether the majority-of-the-minority condition would be waivable or not.11
+Schlecht, the Delaware Court of Chancery noted that the controller's initial proposal "hedged" on whether the majority-of-the-minority condition would be waivable or not.